-Looking for an easy, healthy snack?
-Try this Whole 30 Chocolate Coconut Bites Recipe!
-Packed with nutritious nuts + seeds, low in sugar + high in protein!
+These Whole 30 Chocolate Coconut Bites are an easy, healthy snack recipe!
+Naturally paleo, packed with nuts + seeds, low in sugar + high in protein!
 They’re also gluten-free, dairy free, soy free and free of refined sugar!
-Now Foods provided me with all of my favorite products to make this recipe, but all opinions are my own.

 As with all of my snacks, I wanted these to be low in sugar, high in protein.
 I pulled together some of my favorite NOW Foods protein packed nuts/seeds to build the base, added in a few different things.. and the result was a bite that tasted basically like brownie batter!
 I recipe tested these a few times to play with the amount of sugar/protein/fat in them, and I feel like this is the perfect ratio.
 You’re going to love them.

-- In a food processor or NutriBullet, blend all ingredients until combined
+- In a food processor or NutriBullet, pulse pecans until flour like consistency

 - Roll into 1 inch balls and roll in additional coconut flakes if desired

-- Store in an airtight container in the fridge for 3-5 days
+- Store in an airtight container in the fridge for up to one week days

 - You can replace the collagen peptides with protein powder

 - You can sub dates for other dried fruit like apricots or raisins